formaldehyde-701/benzene-turtle/README.md

-# benzene-turtle
+# telegram crasher
-a simple python script that draws a benzene like ring using turtle library
+a python script that sends crash requests to the target profile using contact or username